Defamation Liability

 Get answers to the most common liability case queries.

-Who can be held legally responsible for a defective design?
+Who can be held legally responsible for a crash caused by a poorly maintained vehicle?

 Image